oracle-samples/posh-ovirt/README.md

 ## License

 Copyright (c) 2024,2025 Oracle and/or its affiliates.

-*Replace this statement if your project is not licensed under the UPL*

 Released under the Universal Permissive License v1.0 as shown at
 <https://oss.oracle.com/licenses/upl/>.